Main - TT BASICS

 3. Drivers and entrants are responsible for the behavior or their crew and guests.
 Persons who sign the waiver for minors are responsible for the behavior of those minors.

-Participants agree to permit the Sports Car Club of America INC., and their assigns (including but not limited to series sponsors, promoters/organizers of an event), free of any charges duties or fees, to use, license, reproduce, have reproduced, show, have shown, without limitation in space or time, all soundtracks, photographs, drawings, trademarks, films, video, and video pictures concerning competitors, their drivers, teams, or cars involved in the event(s) on any medium whatsoever that is sourced by or under the authority of SCCA (excepting medium submitted by a participant as part of a formal protest or appeal procedure) for any documents, reports, coverage, broadcast, program, publication, video game or model production, software, etc. whether past, present or future.
+Participants agree to permit the Sports Car Club of America Inc., and their assigns (including but not limited to series sponsors, promoters/organizers of an event), free of any charges duties or fees, to use, license, reproduce, have reproduced, show, have shown, without limitation in space or time, all soundtracks, photographs, drawings, trademarks, films, video, and video pictures concerning competitors, their drivers, teams, or cars involved in the event(s) on any medium whatsoever that is sourced by or under the authority of SCCA (excepting medium submitted by a participant as part of a formal protest or appeal procedure) for any documents, reports, coverage, broadcast, program, publication, video game or model production, software, etc. whether past, present or future.
 The entrant further acknowledges and agrees that SCCA may freely assign or license its rights to a third party.

-For the most part, SCCA Time Trials are open to most four-wheeled vehicles that pass the safety inspection.
+SCCA Time Trials are open to most four-wheeled vehicles that pass the safety inspection.
 Different regions, tracks and events may have different rules, so it's best to check with the organizers, rules or supplementary regulations of the event you plan on attending.

 1. SCCA Time Trials Events are open to any vehicle that: